animo/awesome-self-sovereign-identity/readme.md

 ## 🎓 Tutorials & Guides

 - [Aries Framework JavaScript Tutorials](https://www.youtube.com/playlist?list=PLopHpZBbk8wM4FRFZl3LXeAhz6fbX4_lk) - A playlist of useful beginner tutorials on how to use Aries Framework JavaScript.
+- [MATTR VII Tutorials](https://learn.mattr.global/tutorials/) - Various tutorials by MATTR on how to work with their VII platform.

 ## 🎮 Demo's